There are certainly people who prefer the late 1960’s Blues lineup of Fleetwood Mac with guitarist/songwriter Peter Green.

 We can now look back with some historical perspective on Fleetwood Mac’s recordings.
 What songs do fans still want to hear decades later?
 An interesting gauge for assessing the popularity of songs is in iTunes.
 With just a click over an album’s song list, you can place the songs in order of popularity.
 It’s based upon which songs are being purchased (basically the public is voting with their money).
 So I did this with Fleetwood Mac’s Greatest Hits.
 Four out of the top five songs are by Stevie Nicks, and for some reason, she only has four songs on that album of sixteen songs.

 Fans are fortunate those particular five people came together when they did.
 The only rock band in the 1970’s that was as successful as Fleetwood Mac was the Eagles.
-They toured together in the 1970’s, and just this July, the two groups co-headlined the “Classic West Festival” in L.A., and the “Classic East Festival” in New York.
+They toured together in the 1970’s, and in July, 2017, the two groups co-headlined the “Classic West Festival” in L.A., and the “Classic East Festival” in New York.